myTonino/Tonino-App/src/doc/QuickStart/QuickStart.md

 ![](display-brightness.png?raw=true)

 Under the application settings (e.g. menu Tonino >> Preferences on the Mac) you can set the display brightness of the connected Tonino.

 On newer models you can also set the screen orientation, a target value and range, as well as give the device a name.
+If a target value and range other than 0 is given, the newer models present readings in the interval [target value - target range, target value + target range] in green (perfect hit), readings below that interval in blue (to light/cool) and readings above that interval in red (to dark/hot).

 Tonino Calibration